catharsisjelly/catharsisjelly.github.io/index.md

-I have been working as an internet programmer since 1999; I tend to focus on the engineering and implementation side of the development.
-My ideal employer uses tech for a good (humane) purpose.

-In the past I have worked with a variety of teams from large to small and even managed a small team myself.
-I have worked very closely with clients and am quite meticulous at gathering requirements then translating them to development tasks.
+I have been a developer for the last 20 years, using Agile processes for most of those.
+I am looking to move away from development to use more of my organisational skills to help organisations provide good digital products.
+My experience includes creating and changing products, digital change management, data analysis, data adoption and integration, organising workflows, and the requirements gathering and planning process.

-In my spare time I create and produce a creative podcast called [Rough Sketch Podcast](https://www.roughsketch.online), co-organise an LGBTQ comic convention known as [PrideCAF](https://pridecaf.co.uk/) and have [acted and directed](performance.md) on and off stage.
+In my spare time, I create and produce a creative podcast called [Rough Sketch Podcast](https://www.roughsketch.online), co-organise an LGBTQ comic convention known as [PrideCAF](https://pridecaf.co.uk/) and have [acted and directed](performance.md) on and off stage.

 ## Quick Info